ZizouHe/reading-notes/contents/fin.md

 1. [Parsons, Christopher A., Riccardo Sabbatucci, and Sheridan Titman.
 "Geographic lead-lag effects." *The Review of Financial Studies* 33, no. 10 (2020): 4721-4770.](../notes/Parsons_2020_rfs.html)
 1. [Ali, Usman, and David Hirshleifer.
 "Shared analyst coverage: Unifying momentum spillover effects." *Journal of Financial Economics* 136, no. 3 (2020): 649-675.](../notes/Ali_2020_jfe.html)
 1. [Boehmer, Ekkehart, Charles M. Jones, Xiaoyan Zhang, and Xinran Zhang.
 "Tracking retail investor activity." *The Journal of Finance* 76, no. 5 (2021): 2249-2305.](../notes/retail.html)
+1. Zhai, Xiao-ying, Ying-ying Hou, and Yuan-shun Li.
+"Investor attention and stock returns under negative shocks: an empirical analysis based on “Dragon and Tiger” list in China." *Journal of Business Economics and Management* 21, no. 3 (2020): 914-941.

 ## Asset Pricing